 The mons is the layer of fatty tissue that covers the pubic bone.

 The labia majora (outer lips) are two thick, fatty folds of skin that extend downward from the mons, forming the outer borders of the vulva.
+Most of the differences in the appearance of different women’s vulvas are due to differences in the size, shape and color of the two sets of labia.

 The coronal ridge is a circular ridge of flesh demarcating where the head of the penis and the shaft join.